|We are in need |

 Mocha is a female, black/brown/auburn Domestic Long Hair.
 Mocha's DOB is approximately May 2011.
 Mocha came to GGOH as a walk-in/drop-off; she came to us cold, starved and weighing only 2 pounds.
 When Mocha arrived at GGOH, her fur was a completely different color than it is now in the photo above as she was severely vitamin deficient from lack of a proper diet - you would never know it now though as her fur is beautifully long and shiny with an amazing auburn glow.
 Mocha loves to be petted and revels in any affection given to her and if you are looking for a lap cat, Mocha is your gal!

 Mona is a female, DSH, gray/white Tabby.
-Current age undetermined but we are fairly certain she is under 3 years of age (as of July 2015).
-Mona was found on a loading dock where she had given birth to four kittens - momma and babies were brought to GGOH by the company's employees who had found her and were understandably concerned for her and her kitten's well-being.
+Current age undetermined but we are fairly certain she is under 5 years of age (as of May 2017).
+Mona was found on a loading dock where she had given birth to four kittens - momma and babies were brought to GGOH by the company's employees who had found her and were understandably concerned for her and her kittens' well-being.
 One of our wonderful volunteers took Mona and her kittens in as fosters and helped Mona to overcome her fear of humans and to introduce her kittens to a life with human interaction.
-All have flourished and are simply wonderful.
-We currently have her four kittens (Tink, Izzie, Clema & Tuffy) here at our facility while Mona remains in foster - she was so well loved that her foster wanted to keep her for just a little longer.
-(Ask any of our foster volunteers and they will tell you, it's hard sometimes to let these sweet cats that they foster, go - it's so easy to become attached to them.)
-She will be joining us at the facility soon as well but for now, if you are interested in meeting Mona, please let us know in advance so we can make arrangements to have her here on site for you when you come.
+All of her kittens have been adopted into loving homes yet Mona remains in foster.
+If you are interested in meeting Mona, please let us know in advance so we can make arrangements to have her here on site for you when you come.

 Olivia is a female, gray/black/white DSH Tabby.
 DOB approximately May 2009.
 Olivia was a stray found running around outside our facility.
 Olivia is a sassy girl with a big attitude; she likes to be petted, but on her terms only and will tell you when she's had enough.
 Don't let this deter you though because she really is one lovable and likable cat - although she would do best in a home without young children as they may not be able to understand her unspoken signals.
 Olivia would also do best in a home without younger animals as she sometimes can become a bit perturbed by their youthful antics.
 If you think you'd be a good match for Olivia, feel free to stop in for a visit as that truly would be the best way for you to assess her unique qualities.